What is Keratoconus?

 In the majority of cases, keratoconus develops as a result of hereditary factors.
 However, this condition may also be brought on by different factors, such as excessive exposure to UV light, an imbalance of enzymes within the cornea, chronic eye inflammation, or issues following eye surgery.
 It may also be brought on by certain habits, like using poorly fitted contacts for extended amounts of time or disturbing the eyes with excessive rubbing.

+Wang Vision Institute was the first in the state to perform Intacs and the first in the U.S. to perform Intacs for advanced keratoconus.
+Wang Vision Institute was also one of the U.S. FDA clinical trial centers for cross-linking and was the first in the state to perform cross-linking.
 In the past, surgical treatment for keratoconus was limited to a corneal transplant.
 However, contemporary treatment for keratoconus allows our surgeons to stabilize your condition without removing and replacing the entire cornea.
 At Wang Vision Institute, our eye surgeons have a comprehensive knowledge of the most advanced treatments for keratoconus at any stage of the condition.
 The majority of patients who are in an early phase of the disorder may achieve clear vision with prescription lenses or contacts.
 However, when keratoconus progresses further, these may no longer be effective.
 Thankfully, our esteemed Nashville, TN office performs a range of solutions to restore or maintain your clear vision, such as:

 - Corneal Cross-Linking (CXL): Corneal cross-linking, also called UV riboflavin CXL, is an outpatient surgery that is virtually painless.
 This procedure incorporates riboflavin eye drops (or Vitamin B2) in conjunction with UV light to encourage the development of collagen cross-links within the affected corneal tissue.
 It's often thought that the regeneration of collagen links enhances the corneal tissue, which prevents the cornea from becoming misshapen and oblong.